RealBrandonChen/HYFEN/README.md

 # HYFEN
-This respoitory includes the software for the calibration and imaging of the paper "".
-Conventional multimode fiber (MMF) imaging can also be drived with the repository.
+This respoitory includes the software for the calibration and imaging of the paper "High-Resolution Fluorescence Endoscopy via Flexible Hydrogel Optical Fibers".
+Conventional multimode fiber (MMF) imaging system can also be drived with the repository.

 ## Software environment setup
 1. Install Anaconda Navigator, Visual Studio Code, and Git